google/flutter-desktop-embedding/macOS-Security.md

 your application for compatibility with macOS 10.15+.
 This requires enabling the [Hardened Runtime](https://developer.apple.com/documentation/security/hardened_runtime_entitlements) option.
-It is not on by default in the example project because enabling it requires adding a valid signing certificate in order to build.
+Once you have enabled it, you will need a valid signing certificate in order to build.

-By default, the entitlements file in the example will allow JIT for Debug builds, but as with App Sandbox you may need to manage [other entitlements](https://developer.apple.com/documentation/security/hardened_runtime_entitlements#3111190).
+By default, the entitlements file will allow JIT for Debug builds, but as with App Sandbox you may need to manage [other entitlements](https://developer.apple.com/documentation/security/hardened_runtime_entitlements#3111190).
 If you have both App Sandbox and Hardened Runtime enabled, you may need to